Join our new farming opportunity

 What’s the financial arrangement?

-You’ll be charged an annual lease payment, plus a share of the outgoings (e.g., rates, water, electricity), and will be responsible for all other costs associated with running your business.
-You’ll need to pay a membership fee to the collective business entity, which will return value to you via reduced costs, market access etc.
+You’ll be charged an annual lease payment, a share of the outgoings (e.g., rates, water, electricity, organic cert costs), and a levy on your sales through the Co-op.
+You’ll be responsible for all other costs associated with running your business.
+There may also be a membership fee to the Co-op, and/or you may be required to participate in Co-op income generating activities (various options are currently being explored), which will return value to you via reduced costs.

 If this sounds like you, please get in touch and tell us why!
 We’d love to hear about your experience, goals, and ambitions.
 Drop us a line by filling out the Expression of Interest Form on this page or just sending an email, and we’ll be in touch.
 Looking forward to hearing from you!